57th Medical Detachment: Support to XVIII Airborne Corps

 On 6 August 1998, the company conducted a change of command ceremony in which MAJ Harold Abner relinquished command to MAJ Scott Putzier.
 The unit immediately moved into the planning stages for its first External Evaluation (EXEVAL) in over 5 years.
-The unit conducted a EXEVAL train-up FTX in AUG as part of its support to the 82d Airborne Division, Division Support Command (DISCOM) Operation Provider Strike Exercise.
+The unit conducted an EXEVAL train-up FTX in AUG as part of its support to the 82d Airborne Division, Division Support Command (DISCOM) Operation Provider Strike Exercise.
 During the operations the company supported on one level or another all three Forward Support Battalions and the Main Support Battalion.
 In September the unit conducted a defensive live fire on OP-9, a successful live fire concentrating on a perimeter defense.
 Also in September the unit conducted a C-5 static load at Pope Air Force Base.
 On 19 October, the order was issued, and the company began to prepare for its mission.
 The EXEVAL included a C-5 loadout as part of the scenario prior to the conduct of the EXEVAL.
 The EXEVAL, from 19 to 23 October, provided an excellent opportunity for the new commander to determine the company's weak areas and develop a training plan for the next year.
 The unit performed well in most areas and was granted credit for the EXEVAL by the 55th Medical Group Commander.

 In November 1998, the 498th Medical Company (Air Ambulance), a sister company at Fort Benning, Georgia, deployed to provide humanitarian relief to several countries in Central America.
 The 57th Medical Company (Air Ambulance) was tasked to provide support to 5th Ranger Training Battalion-Dahlonga, GA, 6th Ranger Training Battalion-Eglin Air Force Base, FL, 3rd Infantry Division (M) at Fort Stewart, GA in addition to the 24 hour MEDEVAC support to XVIII Airborne Corps and Fort Bragg.
 Added to the unit's tremendous workload in November was C,FSMT's deployment to JRTC in support of 3rd Brigade, 82nd Airborne Division and the unit's Initial Command Inspection for the new commander.

 The 57th Medical Company (Air Ambulance) began 1999 with numerous external missions requiring the unit to provide aeromedical support to Fort Bragg, Fort Stewart, and the Ranger Training Battalions located at Dahlonega Georgia and Eglin Air Force Base Florida.

 The 57th Medical Company supported both Ranger Training Battalions for the first two months of the year while the 498th Medical Company (Air Ambulance) recovered its personnel and equipment from their South America deployment.

 On 18 May 1999 the 57th Medical Company conducted Deck Landing Qualifications (DLQs) with the USNS Comfort off the North Carolina Coast, qualifying five aircrews, receiving tours of the ship, and providing the USNS Comfort's deck crew and fire fighters emergency engine shutdown and crews extraction training.
 This was the first time in over two years the unit had conducted DLQs on the USNS Comfort.